-To debug your programs under simulation, or on hardware that is based on an ARM core, use a suitable debugger, for example, ARM RealView Debugger v1.8 (compatible with ELF, DWARF2, or DWARF3 as produced by GCC 3.4 or RVCT v2.2) or AXD (ELF/DWARF2).
+To debug your programs under simulation, or on hardware based on an ARM core, use a suitable debugger, for example:

+- ARM RealView Debugger v3.0.
+This is compatible with ELF, DWARF 2, or DWARF 3 as produced by GCC 3.4 or RVCT v2.2 or above. - AXD v1.3.
+This is compatible with ELF and DWARF 2.

-To debug your programs under simulation, use the RealView ARMulator[®] ISS (RVISS) supporting software.
-RVISS is an Instruction Set Simulator (ISS) that is supplied with RealView Developer Suite.
-It communicates with a debugger, for example, ARM RealView Debugger, and can run on the same host computer or on a system remote from that running the debugger.
+To debug your programs under simulation, use the RealView ARMulator® ISS (RVISS) or the Instruction Set System Model (ISSM) supporting software.
+RVISS is an Instruction Set Simulator (ISS) that is supplied with RealView Development Suite.
+It communicates with a debugger, for example, RealView Debugger, and can run on the same host computer or on a system remote from that running the debugger.
 For more details, see RealView ARMulator ISS User Guide.